zhanglx13/llvm-project-mlir-dev-utils/fp16_experiment/fp16_experiment_summary.md

      ```cmake
      config.abs_threshold = @MAXABSDIFF_THRESOLD@
      ```
-3. Reorganize the current E2E tests
+3. Reorganize the E2E tests
-   - Put all E2E tests in the same directory `/mlir/test/mlir-miopen-driver/e2e/`.
-     We can further group E2E tests based on the directions, data types, or even which model they come from.
-   - Since E2E tests are slow to run and we want the PR CI to be as fast as possible, we could remove E2E tests from PR CI and check all E2E tests in the nightly CI.
-   - We can still keep the fixed E2E test stage (or should we remove it?) and use a tighter thresholds for all metrics, since `-rand fixed` + `-pv_with_gpu` is expected to work for all data types.
-   - For random E2E test stage, we can setup for different data types:
+   - Naming convention.
+     Each test file is associated with one particular config.
+     It contains tests of the config with all directions, datatypes, and layouts.
+     Information about where the config comes from, such as Resnet50, can go in the comments at the beginning of the file (config specific info) or the test (test specific info).
+     Therefore, we can name each file `config_n` without the `.mlir` extension, where `N` is the index of the config.
+     - I don't see why test filename has `.mlir`.
+Please let me know if there is a good reason. @jerryyin @krzysz00 @yiqian1
+     - With an index for each config, it should be easier for developers to communicate about bugs when dealing with a particular config.
+   - Directory structure.
+     ```
+     e2e/
+        nightly_e2e/
+           config_0
+           config_1
+           config_2
+           ...
+        pr_e2e/
+           config_7
+           config_13
+           config_15
+           ...
+        misc_e2e/
+        ...
+     ```
+     The `nightly_e2e/` directory contains all configs that are checked during the nightly CI.
+     The `pr_e2e` directory only contains a subset of all configs that are checked during the PR CI.
+     The `misc_e2e` directory can be used to hold tests that are either not fully tested yet or meant to test a particular feature of the CPU validation.
+     They can be moved to the `nightly_e2e/` directory when they are ready.
+   - Testing configurations.
+     All tests are configured with `-rand 1`, i.e. we are getting rid of the fixed test stage.
-     - For integers and f32, use a random range around 0 and turn on both RMS and element wise metrics.
+     - For integers and f32, use a random range around 0 ([-1, 1])
+       and turn on both RMS and element wise metric.
      - For fp16, use a random range away from 0 (bounce between [-3,-1] and [1,3])
        and turn on both RMS and element wise metrics.
+     - For PR CI, use `-pv_with_gpu` as the validation method
+     - For nightly CI, use `-pv` as the validation method.
+       In the future, we can add more validation methods, such as tosa and mlir based.
+   - Auto generation of all E2E tests.
+     All `config_n` files are generated with `generateE2ETest.py`.
+     We can have one `.toml` file that contains all configs to generate tests for the nightly CI.
+     For PR CI, we can have another script to auto select a number of `config_n`'s and put them in `pr_e2e/`.
+     The following environment variables are required in the `.toml` file as part of the `suffix`.
+     - `%pv`: validation methods
+     - `%rand_min`: the lower bound of the random number range
+     - `%rand_max`: the upper bound of the random number range
+     - `%RMS_threshold`: the threshold for the RMS metric
+     - `%absDiff_threshold`: the threshold for the `maxAbsDiff` metric
+     - `%relDiff_threshold`: the threshold for the `maxRelDiff` metric

 # Discussion List #

 - [ ] The purpose of `batch_run.sh` and where to put it in the rocMLIR repo.
-- [ ] For PR CI
+- [x] For PR CI
   - which E2E tests
   - which validation function (verifier)
   - fixed or random or both
   - random range
   - which metrics to use
   - threshold of chosen metric
-- [ ] For nightly CI
+- [x] For nightly CI
   - which E2E tests
   - which validation function (verifier)
   - fixed or random or both
   - random range
   - which metrics to use
   - threshold of chosen metric
-- [ ] The directory structure of all E2E tests
+- [x] The directory structure of all E2E tests
 - [ ] A better way to generate the random inputs to avoid underflow
+- [ ] Sources of the configs?

 The experiment results and scripts are kept in [this repo](https://github.com/zhanglx13/llvm-project-mlir-dev-utils/tree/main/fp16_experiment).